Montessori Timeline

 The child at the center of the future

 After the war, Montessori returned to Europe and resumed training, lecturing, and writing.
-In her London lectures and later writings, she spoke with renewed urgency about the child as the hope for a more peaceful world.
-She argued that education was not simply schooling, but “help to life.”
-In 1949, 1950, and 1951, she was nominated for the Nobel Peace Prize, a recognition of how closely her educational vision had become tied to peace and human renewal.
+In her later lectures and writings, she spoke with renewed urgency about the child as the hope for a more peaceful world.
+Her attention turned increasingly toward reconstruction, human unity, and the possibility of peace through education.
+She described education not simply as schooling, but as an aid to life.
+In 1949, 1950, and 1951, she was nominated for the Nobel Peace Prize, reflecting how closely her educational vision had become tied to peace.
+One of her last major public engagements came in London in 1951, when she attended the 9th International Montessori Congress.

 1952